StephenButcherTXST/checkers/README.md

 #### "allow_overlap" : Allow overlapping results
 Default value: True

+#### Restart service after changes
+After making changes to main.py, you will need to restart the service file by running _sudo systemctl restart checkers_api_

 ### The following changes can be made in /etc/systemd/system/checkers_api.service
 #### Install location
 If you install the service into a location outside of your home folder, you will need to modify the \[Service\] definition in checkers_api.service.